-At 21 ka BP the Alps essentially separated the dry and cold central Europe from the milder and relatively wetter southern Alpine region (Figs. 2, 3).
-The overall cooling and drying over Europe during the LGM are a typical response of LGM climate model simulations (e.g., Ludwig et al., 2017; Stadelmaier et al., 2021; Velasquez et al. 2021).
-The RegCM4 simulations suggest

-- that the reduced precipitation in the northern Alps during the LGM was caused by the interplay of lower temperatures inhibiting convection, as hypothesised also by Velasquez et al. (2022),by the southward displacement of the North Atlantic storm track, the main source of moisture for Europe (Florineth and Schlüchter, 2000; Laîné et al., 2009; Ludwig et al., 2016; Ludwig et al., 2017; Raible et al., 2020), and by the drying effect of the Scandinavian ice sheet (Schaffernicht et al., 2020).
-In agreement with previous studies (Ludwig et al., 2016; Stadelmaier et al.; 2021),we also found reduced westerly winds as well as increased - 460 north-northeasterly winds in Central Europe (Fig. 2, 5, S4), which are eventually caused by the anticyclonic circulation triggered by the permanent high-pressure system over the Scandinavian Ice Sheet and are also responsible for enhanced dust storm activity and loess deposition (Schaffernicht et al., 2020; Raible et al., 2021).
+At 21 ka the Alps essentially separated dry and cold central Europe from the milder and relatively wetter southern Alpine region (Figs. 2 and 3).
+The overall cooling and drying over Europe during the LGM are a typical response of LGM climate model simulations (e.g. Ludwig et al., 2017; Stadelmaier et al., 2021; Velasquez et al., 2021).
+The RegCM4 simulations suggest that the reduced precipitation in the northern Alps during the LGM was caused by the interplay of lower temperatures inhibiting convection, as also hypothesized by Velasquez et al. (2022), by the southward displacement of the North Atlantic storm track, the main source of moisture for Europe (Florineth and Schlüchter, 2000; Laîné et al., 2009; Ludwig et al., 2016, 2017; Raible et al., 2021), and by the drying effect of the Scandinavian ice sheet (Schaffernicht et al., 2020).
+In agreement with previous studies (Ludwig et al., 2016; Stadelmaier et al.; 2021), we also found reduced westerly winds and increased north-northeasterly winds in central Europe (Figs. 2, 5, and S4), which are eventually caused by the anticyclonic circulation triggered by the permanent high-pressure system over the Scandinavian ice sheet and are also responsible for enhanced dust storm activity and loess deposition (Schaffernicht et al., 2020; Raible et al., 2021).

-Our results suggest that during the LGM the southern portion of European region is characterized by increased wind activity particularly over the Mediterranean areas, with meridional flows during winter and zonal flows during summer (Fig. 2), as

-- 465 suggested by Kuhlemann et al. (2008).
-These average patterns possibly reflect the influence of seasonal variations of the polar front position.
-In the RegCM4 simulations, winters show dominant northwesterly winds driven by enhanced meridional geostrophic circulation due to the marked temperature and sea level pressure gradients between the northern and southern parts of the domain at 21 ka BP.
+Our results suggest that during the LGM, the southern portion of the European region is characterized by increased wind activity, particularly over the Mediterranean areas, with meridional flows during winter and zonal flows during summer (Fig. 2), as suggested by Kuhlemann et al. (2008).
+These average patterns possibly reflect the influence of seasonal variations in the polar front position.
+In the RegCM4 simulations, winters show dominant northwesterly winds driven by enhanced meridional geostrophic circulation due to the marked temperature and sea level pressure gradients between the northern and southern parts of the domain at 21 ka.
 Conversely, the warmer months are characterized by a more frequent cyclonic circulation over the Gulf of Genoa, which leads to southwesterly winds in the southeastern Alps.
-This wind pattern supports the hypothesis of - 470 Kuhlemann et al. (2008) of more frequent and/or persistent polar air outbreaks over the western Mediterranean, causing recurring cyclogenesis over the Gulf of Genoa.
-In agreement with Kuhlemann et al. (2008) and differently from other climate model studies (Laîné et al., 2009; Velasquez et al, 2022), our simulations do not support a pure zonal and generally drier LGM atmospheric circulation south of the Alps, but identify and alternance of winter and summer conditions.
-Also, Ludwig et al. (2016) reported for Southern Europe more frequent westerly and cyclonic circulation weather types compared to the PI, and - 475 Ludwig et al. (2018) suggest that the region, particularly the Gulf of Genoa, was wetter compared to Central Europe and to adjacent periods.
-Our results show that in the southern sector of the Po plain towards the northern Apennines, a wide area of positive winter precipitation anomaly (Fig. 4) is likely linked to stau effects and orographic precipitation due to frequent easterly-northeasterly Bora wind events (Ludwig et al. 2021).
+This wind pattern supports the hypothesis of Kuhlemann et al. (2008), which suggests more frequent and/or persistent polar air outbreaks over the western Mediterranean, causing recurring cyclogenesis over the Gulf of Genoa.
+In agreement with Kuhlemann et al. (2008) and differently from other climate model studies (Laîné et al., 2009; Velasquez et al., 2022), our simulations do not support a purely zonal and generally drier LGM atmospheric circulation south of the Alps but identify the alternation of winter and summer conditions.
+Also, Ludwig et al. (2016) reported more frequent westerly and cyclonic circulation weather types compared to the PI for southern Europe, and Ludwig et al. (2018) suggest that this region, particularly the Gulf of Genoa, was wetter compared to central Europe and to adjacent periods.
+Our results show that in the southern sector of the Po plain, towards the northern Apennines, a wide area of a positive winter precipitation anomaly (Fig. 4) is likely linked to "stau" effects and orographic precipitation due to frequent easterly-northeasterly bora wind events (Ludwig et al., 2021).